 The credit risk associated with the investments is reduced not only by diversification but also by the use of security.
-Despite the use of security, credit risk is not reduced entirely and so the Investment Manager and Sub-Investment Adviser monitor the recoverability of the loans (on an individual loan basis) each month and impairs loans where appropriate.
+Despite the use of security, credit risk is not reduced entirely and so the Investment Manager monitors the recoverability of the loans (on an individual loan basis) each month and impairs loans where appropriate.